 There are four intermediate signals that are used to determine when masterFail and the hardware BIT signal are asserted.
 These signals are controlled by various systems checks in software that are classified into three categories: hardware, communication, and software.
-Instantaneous soft failures in each of these four categories will trigger these intermediate signals, but will not trigger the masterFail until the persistency conditions are met.
+Instantaneous soft failures in each of these four categories will trigger these intermediate signals but will not trigger the masterFail until the persistency conditions are met.

 There are four intermediate signals that are used to determine when the masterStatus flag is asserted: hardwareStatus, sensorStatus, comStatus, and softwareStatus. masterStatus is the logical OR of these intermediate signals.
 Each of these intermediate signals has a separate field with individual indication flags.
-Each of these indication flags can be enabled or disabled by the user.
-Any enabled indication flag will trigger the associated intermediate signal and masterStatus flag.

-BITstatus Field Bits Meaning Category masterFail 0 0 = normal, 1 = fatal error has occurred BIT HardwareError 1 0 = normal, 1= internal hardware error BIT Reserved 2 BIT softwareError 3 0 = normal, 1 = internal software error BIT Reserved 4:7 N/A masterStatus 8 0 = nominal, 1 = hardware, sensor, com, or software alert Status hardwareStatus 9 0 = nominal, 1 = programmable alert Status Reserved 10 N/A Status softwareStatus 11 0 = nominal, 1 = programmable alert Status sensorStatus 12 0 = nominal, 1 = programmable alert Status Reserved 13:15 N/A
+BITstatus Field Bits Meaning Category masterFail 0 0 = normal, 1 = fatal error has occurred BIT HardwareError 1 0 = normal, 1 = internal hardware error BIT Reserved 2 BIT softwareError 3 0 = normal, 1 = internal software error BIT Reserved 4:7 N/A masterStatus 8 0 = nominal, 1 = hardware, sensor, com, or software alert Status hardwareStatus 9 0 = nominal, $1 = $ programmable alert Status Reserved 10 N/A Status softwareStatus 11 0 = nominal, 1 = programmable alert Status sensorStatus 12 0 = nominal, 1 = programmable alert Status Reserved 13:15 N/A

-Table 32 IMU383 BIT Status Field
+Table 33: BIT Status field

-8.3 hardwareBIT Field
+8.3. hardwareBIT field

-The hardwareBIT field contains flags that indicate various types of internal hardware errors (See Table 33).
+The hardwareBIT field contains flags that indicate various types of internal hardware errors (see table below).
 Each of these types has an associated message with low level error signals.
-The hardwareError flag in the BITstatus field is the bit-wise OR of this hardwareBIT field.
+The hardwareError flag in the BITstatus field is the bitwise OR of this hardwareBIT field.